 Most of her books are published in paperback and she has received several awards for her work, including the National Award of « Laïcité » in 2005, the Political Book Award, the Jean Zay Award, the Condorcet-Aron Award, the Fetkann Award, as well as the Adrien Duvand of Academy of Moral and Political Sciences Award.

+She was a journalist at Charlie Hebdo for five years, from 2004 to 2009, during the « Cartoon’s affair ».
+She wrote the main paper explaining the Danish Cartoon’s affair inside the newspaper.
 In praise of Blasphemy, in defence of Charlie, is a best-seller in France and received the « price of Tolerance » Lucien Caroubi 2015.
 Salman Rushdie described the book as « A Vitally important book ».

 Well known hate figure for extreme right-wing and racist groups, she has been physically beaten by members of neo-fascist groups during protest against Marriage for all, that she defends.